Mississippi Band of Choctaw Indians: 1930s and reorganization

 In 1934, President Franklin Roosevelt signed into law the Indian Reorganization Act.
-This law proved critical for survival of the Mississippi Choctaw, Alabama Choctaw and other tribal peoples, who also reorganized in that era.
-Baxter York, Emmett York, and Joe Chitto worked on gaining recognition for the Choctaw.
-They realized that they needed to adopt a constitution.
-A rival organization, the Mississippi Choctaw Indian Federation, opposed federal tribal recognition because of fears of dominance by the Bureau of Indian Affairs (BIA).
-The Federation disbanded in 1935 some of its "trouble makers" were moved to another jurisdiction.
-The first Tribal Council members of the Mississippi Band of Choctaw were Baxter and Emmett York, with Joe Chitto serving as the first chairperson.
+As a result, the Mississippi Choctaw reorganized as the Choctaw Business Committee in that year.
+A rival organization, the Mississippi Choctaw Indian Federation, formed to oppose the Choctaw Business Committee, due to concerns that the Committee was dominated by the Bureau of Indian Affairs (BIA).
+The Federation disbanded in 1935, some "trouble makers" were moved to another jurisdiction.